yhagio/tutorialedge.net/content/golang/go-webassembly-tutorial.md

 weight: 29
 ---

+> **Update** - The code in this tutorial has been updated to work with the breaking changes in Go v1.12

 Welcome All!
 With Go v1.11 having just been released with an experimental port to WebAssembly included, I thought it would be awesome to see how we can write our own Go programs that compile straight to WebAssembly!